loganrath/dwap-main/autoclick.md

 title: Using Auto Click Auto Fill
 ---

+We have had a lot of luck using this addon to automatically grab times.
+It does take more work

 # Auto Click Auto Fill
 The [Auto Click Auto Fill](https://chrome.google.com/extensions/detail/iapifmceeokikomajpccajhjpacjmibe){:target="_blank"} extension will automatically select the time.
 To use it: